BDSP RNG Manipulation (CFW)

 PokeFinder Overview

-PokeFinder is used calculate upcoming advances based on your current seed.
-When launching PokeFinder for the first time a smaller window with multiple tabs will appear.
-For Brilliant Diamond & Shining Pearl we will be using the Gen 8 tab.
-When clicking the tab you will see multiple options for each type of RNG.
+PokeFinder is a tool used to calculate upcoming advances based on your current seed.
+When launching the program for the first time a compact window with multiple tabs will appear, we will be using the Gen 8 tab.
+Clicking on any of the buttons in this section will open a larger window which will be referred to as the "main window" for the purposes of this guide.
+Each of the main window interfaces follows a similar layout and functionality.

 • Left Side - Search conditions, type of encounter, seed input & # of advances.